1890 Pittsburgh Alleghenys season

 The 1890 Pittsburgh Alleghenys season was the ninth season for the Pittsburgh Pirates franchise.
-The team finished eighth and last in the National League with a record of 23–113, 66.5 games behind the Brooklyn Bridegrooms.
+The team finished eighth and last in the National League with a record of 23–113–2, 66.5 games behind the Brooklyn Bridegrooms.

+As of 2025, this remains the worst single-season record in the history of the Pittsburgh Pirates franchise.
+The 1890 team also recorded the most losses and the second-fewest wins in a season (behind only the shortened 60-game 2020 season).
+Their -16.5 pitching wins above replacement and 56 adjusted ERA+ (Note: Minimum 20 games played.) represent the lowest marks for any team in a single season in MLB history.

 This was the final season for the team with the name "Alleghenys," as the team changed its name to the Pittsburgh Pirates the next season, a name it has retained to the present day.

 Background

 The Alleghenys' season essentially ended when most of its stars defected to the Pittsburgh Burghers of the Players' League.
 With a decimated roster, the Alleghenys made a poor showing.
 The 113 losses by the Alleghenys set a new major league record, breaking the old record of 111 set the previous year by the Louisville Colonels.

 That record would stand until 1899, when the Cleveland Spiders lost 134 games, the all-time record.

 Poor crowd attendance meant that this team played 97 of its 136 games on the road, finishing with a road record of 9-88.
 (The 88 losses remained a record until 1899 and continues to be one that cannot be replicated under current MLB scheduling rules, which only allow a maximum of 81 road games.)

-The team's .093 road winning percentage is the lowest in MLB history for a minimum of 60 games.
+The team's .093 road winning percentage is the lowest in MLB history for a minimum of 60 games, for comparison the 1899 Spiders road winning percentage was .098.
 This would be the last time the Pittsburgh franchise reached the century mark in the loss column until 1917, when the team was known as the Pittsburgh Pirates.